-• Honorable Mention Award at Plural + Festival of the UN, organized by The United Nations Alliance of Civilizations (UNAOC) and the International Organization for Migration (IOM).
+- Honorable Mention Award (created for Wapikoni) at the Plural + Festival, an event organized by the United Nations Alliance of Civilizations (UNAOC) and the International Organization for Migration (IOM).

 - The Organization of American States, 2011 compendium of beneficial practices, chose one organization to represent each country, with Wapikoni Mobile to represent Canada.
 They noted that Wapikoni’s “cultural initiatives have influenced some aspects of development, such as reduced violence, poverty, and dropout rates, among other things, and have pushed towards more just and egalitarian societies”.

 - As a part of the Ashoka Changemakers initiative, Inspiring Approaches to First Nations, Métis and Inuit Learning, Wapikoni Mobile was awarded the Best Canadian Initiative Award among 266 submissions.

 - Wapikoni is under the auspices of the Canadian Commission for UNESCO.